apache/openwhisk/docs/actions.md

 # Creating and invoking OpenWhisk actions

 Actions are stateless code snippets that run on the OpenWhisk platform.
-An action can be a JavaScript function, a Swift function, or a custom executable program packaged in a Docker container.
+An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
 For example, an action can be used to detect the faces in an image, aggregate a set of API calls, or post a Tweet.

 Actions can be explicitly invoked, or run in response to an event.
 In either case, a run of an action results in an activation record that is identified by a unique activation ID.
 The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.